jgibson517/jackpg/content/_index.md

 My name is Jack.

-Currently, I'm engineer for the Minnesota Timberwolves.
+Currently, I'm an engineer for the Minnesota Timberwolves.
 There I write code to help inform basketball decisions.
 Previously, I was a graduate student in the University of Chicago's [Computational Analysis and Public Policy](https://capp.uchicago.edu/) program.

 I'm also a past contributor to the [Data and Democracy Lab](https://mggg.org/) (formerly know as the Metric Geometry and Gerrymandering Group).